On an Island: Recording

 Much of the album was recorded in Gilmour's private studio aboard his houseboat Astoria.
 The track "Smile" was heard briefly in an unmastered form on the BBC2 show Three Men in a Boat which retraced a trip on the River Thames that passed the houseboat.
 Other sections were recorded at David's farm in Sussex and Mark Knopfler's British Grove Studios.

 Orchestrations on the album were arranged by noted Polish film composer Zbigniew Preisner and conducted by Robert Ziegler.
 The orchestra was recorded at Abbey Road Studios by Simon Rhodes.

 Singles

-The album also featured two singles; the title track "On an Island" and "Smile," the latter peaking at #72 on the UK Singles Chart.
-"On an Island" also peaked at #27 on the Billboard Mainstream Rock Tracks chart.
+The album also featured two singles; the title track "On an Island" and "Smile," the latter peaking at No. 72 on the UK Singles Chart.
+"On an Island" also peaked at No. 27 on the Billboard Mainstream Rock Tracks chart.

 Promo Single edits of "Take a Breath" and "This Heaven" were issued to coincide with the U.S. leg of the tour, while "Smile" was the second single in the UK.